undergrad-partner-school

 Montana Western offers a range of resources and facilities to support students' academic and extracurricular needs.
 The university boasts state-of-the-art facilities, including modern classrooms, laboratories, and libraries.
 Students can also enjoy numerous recreational activities, including outdoor adventures in the surrounding mountains, athletics, clubs, and cultural events.
 Montana Western is committed to providing an enriching and well-rounded college experience that prepares students for success in their chosen careers.

-Located in Dillon, MT, The University of Montana Western is a public four-year college.
-It has a campus size of 30 acres.
+The University of Montana Western is a public four-year college located in Dillon, MT.
 This academic institution uses a semester-based calendar.
-It has an acceptance rate of 36%.
-The freshman retention rate at The University of Montana Western is 71% and the six-year graduation rate is 47%.
+It has an acceptance rate of 99%.
+The freshman retention rate at The University of Montana Western is 79% and the six-year graduation rate is 47%.

 Quick Facts